aqdhasali/aqdhasali/README.md

 ## About Me
 I am a dedicated Computer Science undergraduate with a keen interest in Full Stack Development.
 My journey in the field of technology is driven by a passion for exploring cutting-edge solutions and delving into the intricacies of both front-end and back-end development.
 With a strong foundation in computer science principles and a thirst for continuous learning, I am committed to honing my skills and contributing meaningfully to the world of software development.
 Connect with me to explore innovative ideas and collaborate on exciting projects!

--Full Stack Development - I'm currently specializing in developing web applications from scratch using React.js, Javascript, Bootstrap, HTML5, CSS3 and more.
+-- Full Stack Development - I'm currently specializing in developing web applications from scratch using React.js, Javascript, Bootstrap, HTML5, CSS3 and more.
--Mobile Application Development - I'm also specializing in developing single platform mobile applications using Kotlin.
+-- Mobile Application Development - I'm also specializing in developing single platform mobile applications using Kotlin.

 ## Interests
 Beyond my academic pursuits, I am a passionate sports enthusiast.
 I enjoy playing football, hitting the gym, and exploring nature through hikes.
 These activities not only keep me physically active but also contribute to my overall well-being and creativity.